moq-wg/moq-transport/draft-ietf-moq-transport.md

 modification is unsubscription.

-If an update cannot be completed by the relay, it replies with a SUBSCRIBE_ERROR with error code 'Update Failed'.
+If an update cannot be completed by the relay, it replies with a SUBSCRIBE_ERROR with error code 'Update Failed' and the subscription is unchanged.
 A SUBSCRIBE_UPDATE MUST NOT fail if the specified EndGroup and EndObject have already been received.

+The subscription is not fully terminated until a SUBSCRIBE_RST or SUBSCRIBE_FIN are received.

 The format of `SUBSCRIBE_UPDATE` is as follows: